Bruins vs. Panthers: Betting Trends, Odds, Advanced Stats - NHL Playoffs First Round Game 1

 Bruins Advanced Stats

-- Boston hit the over in three of its last 10 games.
+- In their past 10 games, the Bruins are scoring 1.4 fewer goals per game than their season-long average.

-- During their last 10 games, the Bruins have scored 1.4 fewer goals per game than their average on the season.
+- The Bruins create the second-most goals in the NHL, averaging 3.7 per game for a total of 301 this season.

-- The Bruins' 301 goals this season make them the second-best scoring team in the league.
+- The Bruins are ranked first in league play with the fewest goals against, having conceded 174 total goals (just 2.1 per game).

-- The Bruins are ranked first in NHL action with the fewest goals against, having allowed 174 total goals (just 2.1 per game).
+- The team's goal differential (+127) leads the league this season .

 Not all offers available in all states.
 Please gamble responsibly.
 If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.